-Teaching Opportunities in the Loft's Young Writer's Program
+Teaching Opportunities in the Loft's Young Writers' Program

-Writers, teachers and artists who are enthusiastic about nurturing the creative writing life of young people ages 6-17 are invited to submit class proposals to the Loft's Young Writers' Program associate, Brianna Low, at below@loft.org.
-The proposal period for summer youth is generally October 1- December 1 of each year; exact dates are posted on the "opportunities" page of the Loft's website each fall.
+Writers, teachers, and artists who are enthusiastic about nurturing the creative writing life of young people ages 6-17 are invited to submit class proposals to the Loft's Program Manager, Lucia LoTempio, at llotempio@loft.org.
+The proposal period for summer youth is generally October 1-December 1 of each year; exact dates are posted on the Work with Us page of the Loft's website each fall.

-The summer session (4-5 weeks in July) is the biggest term of the year for children and teens, with the most classes offered, and therefore the most opportunity for teaching.
+The summer session (four to five weeks in July) is the biggest term of the year for children and teens, with the most classes offered and therefore the most opportunity for teaching.

 Classes generally are not scheduled during the month of September in the fall term or during the months of January and February in the winter term.
-Fall and spring terms are typically curated by the education director, and culled from classes that have done well during the summer term, though if you are interested in teaching a youth class in non-summer months, please do propose a class.
+Fall and spring terms are typically curated by the program coordinator and culled from classes that have done well during the summer term, though if you are interested in teaching a youth class in non-summer months, please do propose a class.